MuhammadTalha0814/MuhammadTalha0814/README.md

 - 👋 Hi, I’m @MuhammadTalha0814
 - 👀 I do freelancing on various fields like Web Development, Machine Learning and Deep Learning, and also write research papers.
-- 🌱 Graduated in software engineering from UET Lahore with a cgpa of 3.68 and currently completed first Semester of Masters in Computer Science.
+- 🌱 Graduated in software engineering from UET Lahore with a cgpa of 3.68 and currently completed first Semester of Masters in Computer Science at National Textile University Faisalabad with a gpa of 3.92.

 <!---
 MuhammadTalha0814/MuhammadTalha0814 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.